Intel-bigdata/SSM/docs/ssm-deployment-guide.md

    If you meet any problem, please try to find trouble shooting clues in log file smartserver-$hostname-$user.log under ${SMART_HOME}/logs directory.
 All the trouble shooting clues are there.

-##  **Start Smart Agent independently (Optional)**
+##  **Start Smart Agent for active SSM cluster (Optional)**

    If you want to scale out SSM cluster while keeping SSM service active, you can run the following command on any node to start more Agents.

    `./bin/start-agent.sh [--host $hostname --config $config_dir --debug]`

-   `--host` allows user to specify the hostname of new Smart Agent.
+   `--host` allows user to specify the hostname of Smart Agent.
 If it is not specified, localhost will be used.
 You can also specify multiple nodes, e.g., --host "node1 node2".

    `--config` allows user to specify a config dir for Agent.
 There is no need to use this option if the default ${SSM_HOME}/conf is used.